PLSC/HSTY 499 and LVE 400: Senior Seminar

 The focus of this research-intensive class is a detailed study, longer than a typical term paper, on the subject of your choice.
 Papers must be argumentative – that is, you are not simply reciting information that anyone can acquire from a textbook, but rather presenting and defending a thesis.
 This will require you to immerse yourself in primary and secondary sources that relate to your topic.
 The paper is your best opportunity to demonstrate the ability to critically analyze a topic, compose a scholarly narrative, and demonstrate mastery of the various skills you have learned at the University.
 For these reasons, it is your capstone project at the end of your undergraduate studies.

 This class also fulfills your LVE 400 requirement.
-For this component of the class, you must complete an ePortfolio assignment, which must include two reflections on your research: Acknowledgments, in which you reflect on experiences and influences that led you to your senior project, and an Epilogue, in which you reflect on the implications of your research for yourself and for the research community more broadly.
+For this component of the class, you must complete an ePortfolio assignment, which must include a career map and signature assignment.

 LEARNING OUTCOMES